LearningKijo/SecurityResearcher-Note/Day2-APT29-Part1-Overview.md

 While I am tracing back the history of the APT29 attack(YTTRIUM), I have a few questions, and I hope that these questions and my curiosity will help someone with their security incident response.
 Therefore, I will cover 4 points regarding APT29 attacks, which are as follows:

 1. What is APT29 attack
+2. What is the main objective of APT29
-2. APT29 associated groups
+3. APT29 associated groups
-3. APT29 attack techniques
+4. APT29 attack techniques
-4. APT29 attack blogs
+5. APT29 attack blogs

 ## APT29 attack blogs
 |# | Title| About|